openhab/openhab-addons/addons/binding/org.openhab.binding.hdpowerview/README.md

  <tr>
   <td>activate</td>
   <td>Switch</td>
   <td>Turning this to ON will activate the scene.
-Scenes are stateless in the PowerView hub - they have no on/off state - so this switch will turn off shortly after being activated.</td>
+Scenes are stateless in the PowerView hub - they have no on/off state.
+Include { autoupdate="false" } on your item configuration to avoid needing to toggle off and on.</td>
  </tr>
 </table>